bkellmayer6/pybelikov/README.md

 > Lei, W., & Li, K. (2016).
 Evaluating Applicability of Four Recursive
 > Algorithms for Computation of the Fully Normalized Associated Legendre
 > Functions.
 Journal of Applied Geodesy, 10(4).

+## Acknowledgements

+The development of `pybelikov` originated as coursework for the Graduate Geodetic Science program at The Ohio State University.
+Special thanks to Prof. Jun-Yi Guo, Brayden Brinks, and Yushan Zhang for their help throughout the course and in the development of this code.